Chick-fil-A builds bigger coop in Charleston; downtown women's shop closing after 28 years

 After the nearly 25-year-old, 3,500-square-foot restaurant at 2013 Magwood Drive was demolished in June to make way for an upgrade, the popular chicken chain will reopen at 6:30 a.m.
 Nov.
 21.

-The new 4,300-square-foot diner off Glenn McConnell Parkway comes with more parking and a double drive-thru with a canopy.
+The new 4,300-square-foot diner off Glenn McConnell Parkway comes with more parking and a double drive-thru under a canopy.

 "It's the same setup as the one on Long Point Road in Mount Pleasant," owner Megan Jacques of Hollywood said.
 That one opened in May 2018 as the third location in East Cooper.